thomasmazza/vimiumPDFforfirefox/README.md

 The vimpdf.exe file will be created in the script\dist folder.

 Things i want to add:
- -gulp server autostart
+ gulp server autostart
- -change port in config
+ change port in config
- -run gulp server not as admin
+ run gulp server not as admin
- -Linux support
+ Linux support
- -Firefox addon
+ Firefox addon